 The Duke of Edinburgh’s Award (DofE) develops young people for life and work.
 It helps you to fulfil your potential and have a brighter future.
 For many young people, the impact can be life changing.

-At Pensby High School students can complete the bronze and silver awards in Years 10 and 11.
+At Pensby High School students can complete the Bronze award in Year 9 and the Silver award in Year 10.